raydiak/Math-Symbolic/README.md

 method which gets called when the object is coerced to a string by other means, e.g. interpolation, context, or the ~ prefix.

-#### .Num() - UNTESTED
+#### .Numeric()

 Returns the expression coerced first to a string (see above), then to a number.
-This will likely blow up if the expression hasn't already been evaluated/ simplified (see further above) to a single constant value.
+This will fail if the expression hasn't already been evaluated/simplified (see further above) to a single constant value.
 As with all Perl 6 objects, this is also the method which gets called when the object is coerced to a number by other means, e.g. context or the + prefix.

 ## Syntax and Operations